GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Experiments

-\textbf{Extension to Larger Batch Sizes.} As shown in Table \ref{tab:larger_bs_imagenet}, we extend GI-NAS to larger batch sizes on ImageNet, which is more in line with the actual training process of FL systems.
-We observe that the performance of most methods degrades as the batch size increases, while GI-NAS is insusceptible to batch sizes and continuously generates high-quality images even at $B=32$.
-Besides, GI-NAS is able to acquire consistent performance gains on the basis of GION at all the given batch sizes.
-This further provides evidence for the necessity and effectiveness of our batch-level architecture search.
+\textbf{Extension to Larger Batch Sizes.} As shown in Table \ref{tab:larger_bs}, we extend GI-NAS to larger batch sizes both on CIFAR-10 and ImageNet, which is more in line with the actual training process of FL systems.
+We observe that the performance of most methods degrades as batch sizes increase because it would be harder for the attackers to distinguish each individuals in a batch, while GI-NAS is insusceptible to larger batch sizes and continuously generates high-quality images even at $B = 96$ on CIFAR-10 and $B = 32$ on ImageNet.
+Besides, GI-NAS is able to acquire consistent and significant performance gains on the basis of GION at all the given batch sizes.
+Figure \ref{visualization_imagenet} shows the qualitative comparison on ImageNet with the larger batch size $B = 32$.
+We notice that GI-NAS exactly realizes pixel-level recovery, while all the other compared methods struggle to perform the attacks and only obtain images with huge visual differences from the original ones.
+These results further provide evidence for the necessity and effectiveness of our batch-level optimal architecture search.